isaacyclai/ip/docs/README.md

 Format: `delete INDEX`

 ## Finding a task: `find`
 Shows all tasks in the list with description containing `KEYWORD`.
+Search is case-sensitive.

 Format: `find KEYWORD`

+Example: `find doctor` returns all tasks with description containing the word "doctor".

 ## Listing all tasks: `list`
 Shows a list of all tasks that are currently in the todo list.